Photos by Paul Baker, Stadium Journey

 Access 3

 The Murray Center is located on the western edge of the Rhode Island College campus, which straddles the Providence/North Providence line.
-Downtown Providence is about four miles away.
+Downtown Providence is about three miles away.
 No highways serve the RIC campus directly, but Route 6 passes close to the campus, providing the most direct route.
-Most fans will drive to RIC, but RIPTA busses provide service to campus.
+Most fans will drive to RIC, and RIPTA busses provide service to campus.
 Complete information can be found here.

 Return on Investment 5

 Admission to Anchormen games costs just three dollars, with tickets discounted a dollar for seniors and an additional dollar for children.
-With free parking and no concession item priced at more than two dollars, a night at Rhode Island College is a very affordable entertainment option for Rhode Island sports fans.
+With free parking and no concession item priced at more than three dollars, a night at Rhode Island College is a very affordable entertainment option for Rhode Island sports fans.

 Extras 2